 How to Plant Prairie Smoke

+Growing prairie smoke is easy, as it's tolerant of almost any soil type, including sandy and clay soils.
+However, it does prefer a well-draining soil enriched with organic matter above all else.
+While prairie smoke can also tolerate partial shade, the plant performs much better in full sun.
 It is usually planted in spring but fall planting can also be done.
-Plants that are started by seed indoors need to be stratified (having cold period) for at least four to six weeks prior to sowing them in late winter.
+Plants that are started by seed indoors need to be stratified (having a cold period) for at least four to six weeks prior to sowing them in late winter.
 Seedlings are normally ready to be planted outdoors come spring.
-Of course, you also have the option of sowing the seeds outdoors in fall and allowing nature to do the rest.
+Of course, you also have the option of sowing the seeds outdoors in the fall and allowing nature to do the rest.

 Prairie Smoke Care

+Prairie smoke is considered a low-maintenance plant.
+In fact, there is little involved with prairie smoke care.
+While it should receive adequate moisture during spring growth, especially those newly planted, prairie smoke prefers drier conditions during the remainder of the year, as it's quite drought-tolerant in its native habitat.
 While the plant typically self-seeds or spreads underground, you can save the seeds for growing elsewhere or divide the plant clumps in spring or fall.
-Allow the seed heads to remain on the plant until dry and golden colored before harvesting for later planting.
+Allow the seed heads to remain on the plant until dry and golden-colored before harvesting for later planting.
 You can also use them in dried flower arrangements by cutting entire stems and hanging them upside down in a warm, dry location.